 We recommend you upgrade from:

-For law firms and organizations unable to complete their upgrades from Windows 7 before January's EOL, Microsoft is offering Extended Security Updates through the Cloud Solution Provider program.
+For law firms and organizations that were unable to complete their upgrades from Windows 7 before January's EOL, Microsoft is offering Extended Security Updates through the Cloud Solution Provider program.

-The Windows 7 ESU MSRP is $62 per device for 2020.
+The Windows 7 ESU MSRP was $62 per device for 2020.
 The price will increase each year.
 Organizations can purchase ESU at any time during the three years it is available.
 However, if an organization waits and purchases ESU for the first time in year two or three, they will have to pay for preceding years as well since all security updates are cumulative starting January 2020.

 With over 30 years in the legal technology industry, the experts at Innovative Computing Systems can help you evaluate and upgrade your systems as painlessly as possible.

 Windows 7 Extended Security Updates: If you are not upgrading a Windows 7 machine, make sure it doesn't turn into an expensive point of failure by implementing Extended Security Updates.
 Contact us to enroll and get a MAK key.

 EMP for Windows Server: If you previously haven't been able to migrate to updated systems because of the requirements of legacy applications, consider the End-of-Support Migration Program (EMP) for Windows Server, which combines technology with expert guidance to migrate your legacy applications running on outdated versions of Windows Server to newer, supported versions on the Innovative Cloud Solution powered by AWS.

 Keep current on major technical alerts by reading our blog and subscribing to our newsletter.